Are you hoping to attend the Visual Thinking Workshop, but need to get professional development funds to cover it? We are here to help!

 Other helpful talking points.

-If your business cycle experiences a Summer slump, the end of Summer (aka right now) is usually a good time for companies to fund professional development because business tends to be slower and folks are on vacation.
+If your business cycle experiences a Summer slump, the end of Summer is usually a good time for companies to fund professional development because business tends to be slower and folks are on vacation.

 Be very clear about the skills you will learn.
-Here is the breakdown.
+Below is the breakdown.

 Visual Thinking 101: The Foundations of Visual Thinking